Visor de contenido web (Global)

 Description and objectives:

-This project would be focused on the generation of digital twins for industrial systems (such as wind turbines, water distribution networks...), using existing Simulink models.
+This project would be focused on the generation of digital twins for industrial systems (e.g. wind turbines, water distribution networks...), using existing Simulink models.
 The student will have to map sensors/actuators on the models, define operating states (normal, abnormal) to improve testbed monitoring and response capabilities, analyze potential system cybersecurity threats and develop mitigation strategies.
 Simulink models will be modified so that they can be integrated into the virtualized testbed so that they can be operated in real time.

 Academic Supervisor: